-Carrot, Sweet Potato + Coriander Soup with roasted turmeric chickpeas is a quick and easy, healthy and delicious soup to enjoy anytime of year!
+Carrot, Sweet Potato + Coriander Soup with roasted turmeric chickpeas is a quick and easy, healthy, and delicious soup to enjoy any time of year!
 Vegan + wfpb recipe.

 The weather has slightly cooled, making soup a perfect way to nourish the day.
-Filled with carrots, sweet potato, coriander, and topped with flavorful roasted chickpeas, this is a simple soup that will warm your being and satisfy your hunger.
+Filled with carrots, sweet potato, and coriander, and topped with flavorful roasted chickpeas, this is a simple soup that will warm your being and satisfy your hunger.

 The inspiration for this Carrot, Sweet Potato & Coriander Soup recipe comes from BBC Good Food.
 I didn’t change up the recipe too much.
 The only changes I made were using a sweet potato in place of a regular one, and after reading the reviews I decided to not add the fresh chopped cilantro when pureeing.